BryceRussell/astro-bryceguy/packages/pagination/Paginate.md

 **Default**: `10`

-Number of items in a page's data array
+Number of items assigned to a page

 ### `page`